Email client: Submitting messages to a server

 When a user wishes to create and send an email, the email client will handle the task.
-The email client is usually set up automatically to connect to the user's mail server, which is typically either an MSA or an MTA, two variations of the SMTP protocol.
+The email client is usually set up automatically to connect to the user's mail server, which is typically either a MSA or a MTA, two variations of the SMTP protocol.
 The email client which uses the SMTP protocol creates an authentication extension, which the mail server uses to authenticate the sender.
 This method eases modularity and nomadic computing.
 The older method was for the mail server to recognize the client's IP address, e.g. because the client is on the same machine and uses internal address 127.0.0.1, or because the client's IP address is controlled by the same Internet service provider that provides both Internet access and mail services.

-Client settings require the name or IP address of the preferred outgoing mail server, the port number (25 for MTA, 587 for MSA), and the user name and password for the authentication, if any.
-There is a non-standard port 465 for SSL encrypted SMTP sessions, that many clients and servers support for backward compatibility.
+Client settings require the name or IP address of the preferred outgoing mail server, the port number, and the user name and password for authentication, if any.
+The following ports are used for email submission: